opencollective/documentation/collectives/raising-money/rejecting-and-refunding-financial-contributions.md

 To refund a contribution:

-1. Navigate to your Collective's Dashboard > Transactions
+1. Navigate to your Dashboard > Ledger > Transactions
 2. Find the contribution
 3. Click "View Details"
 4. Click **Refund** and confirm the operation